Group Spike and Slab Variational Bayes: Application to real-world data

-To pre-process the original dataset, which consists of $31,\!
-099$ probe sets (the predictors), we follow \cite{Breheny2015} and select the $5,\!000$ probe sets which exhibit the largest variation in expression on the log scale.
-Further, following \cite{Breheny2015} and \cite{Bai2020d} a non-parametric additive model is used, wherein, $ y_i = \mu + \sum_{j=1}^p f_j(x_{ij}) + \epsilon_i $ with $\epsilon_i \sim N(0, \tau^2)$ and $f_j : \R \rightarrow \R$.
+To pre-process the original dataset, which consists of $31,\!099$ probe sets (the predictors), we follow \cite{Breheny2015} and select the $5,\!000$ probe sets that exhibit the largest variation in expression on the log scale.
+Further, following \cite{Breheny2015} and \cite{Bai2020}, a non-parametric additive model is used, wherein, $ y_i = \mu + \sum_{j=1}^p f_j(x_{ij}) + \epsilon_i $ with $\epsilon_i \sim N(0, \tau^2)$ and $f_j : \R \rightarrow \R$.
 Here, $y_i \in \R$ corresponds to the expression of TRIM32 for the $i$th observation, and $x_{ij}$ the expression of the $j$th probe set for the $i$th observation.
-To approximate $f_j$ a three term natural cubic spline basis expansion is used.
+To approximate $f_j$, a three-term natural cubic spline basis expansion is used.
 The resulting processing gave a group regression problem with $n=120$ and $M=1,\!000$ groups of size $m=3$.
 Denoting by $\phi_{j, k}$ the $k$th basis for $f_j$, we have

-The performance of the methods is evaluated a ten-fold cross validation, where the methods are fit to the validation set and the test set is used for evaluation.
-More details about the computation of the metrics used to assess method performance can be found in the Supplementary Material.Overall, GSVB performed excellently, in particular GSVB--D obtained a smaller 10-fold cross validated MSE and model size than SSGL, meaning the models produced are parsimonious and comparably predictive to those of SSGL (\Cref{tab:rgx}).
-Furthermore, the PP coverage is excellent, particularly for GSVB--D which has a larger PP coverage than GSVB--B, whilst also having a smaller PP interval length.
+\red{ As before, the performance of the methods is evaluated using ten-fold cross-validation.
+Overall, GSVB performed excellently; in particular, GSVB--D obtained a comparable 10-fold cross-validated MSE to SSGL, however, with a much smaller model size, meaning the models produced are parsimonious while being comparably predictive (\Cref{tab:rgx}).
+Furthermore, the PP coverage is in line with the nominal level, particularly for GSVB--D, which has a larger PP coverage than GSVB--B, while also having a smaller PP interval length. }

-To identify genes associated with \textit{TRIM32} expression, GSVB was ran on the full dataset.
-Both methods identify one gene each, with GSVB--D identifying \textit{Clec3a} and GSVB--B identifying \textit{Slc25a34}.
-Interestingly, the MSE was $0.012$ and $0.008$ for each method, suggesting \textit{Slc25a34} is more predictive of \textit{TRIM32} expression.
-Further, the PP coverage was $0.960$ for both methods and the PP interval length was $0.460$ and $0.367$ for GSVB--D and GSVB--B, reflecting there is less uncertainty in the prediction under GSVB--B.
+As seen within \Cref{tab:rgx}, GSVB selects on average one group of probes per fold.
+Among the 10 cross-validation folds, the most commonly selected is the group of probes assigned to gene \textit{KLHL24}.
+This gene was also reported in the study of \cite{Bai2020} that analysed the same dataset with SSGL.
+While the proteins encoded by both \textit{TRIM32} and \textit{KLHL24} genes are ubiquitin ligases, to the best of our knowledge no biological link has been made between these two genes in the literature.